kschu91/hal/README.md

 $explorer->setEventManager(new EventManager());
 ```

 To listen on a specific event you have to implement a Listener.
-A Listener is a PHP object with an public method "handle".
+A Listener is a PHP object with a public method "handle".
 As parameter your will get the triggered Event object.

 ```php